ankushchimnani/DSA-Must-Do-Questions/21_Detect Loop in a Linked List/Editorial/detectLoopInLinkedListEditorial.md

 `O(1)`, no extra space is required.

 ## Alternate Solution:
 You can maintain a set of all the node's data iterated, If there's any repetition then return true.
-The space complexity of this solution is `O(N)`, as this solution uses a set.
+The space complexity of this solution is `O(n)`, as this solution uses a set.